lukensmall/pkg_ping/README.md

-pkg_ping_AMD64 is pkg_ping compiled on my amd64 OpenBSD machine: IF YOU'RE BRAVE!
+pkg_ping_AMD64 is pkg_ping.c compiled on my amd64 OpenBSD machine: IF YOU'RE BRAVE!

 pkg_ping uses pledge and unveil for OpenBSD version 6.4 and later.